itzmeanjan/ette/README.md

 ## Inspiration 🤔

-I was looking for one tool which will be able to keep itself in sync with latest happenings on EVM based blockchain, while exposing REST API for querying blockchain data with various filters.
+I was looking for one tool which will be able to keep itself in sync with latest happenings on EVM based blockchain i.e. index blockchain data, while exposing REST API for querying blockchain data with various filters.
 That tool will also expose real time notification functionalities over websocket, when subscribed to topics.

 It's not that I was unable find any solution, but wasn't fully satisfied with those, so I decided to write `ette`, which will do following